(Updated April 12, 2015)

 The infielder hadn’t hit a homer in the first 56 games he played in 1951.

-An inning later, facing rookie left-hander Paul LaPalme, Schoendienst switched to the right side and slugged a two-run homer, helping St. Louis to a 9-8 victory.
+An inning later, facing rookie Paul LaPalme, Schoendienst switched to the right side and slugged a two-run homer, helping St. Louis to a 9-8 victory.
 Boxscore

 Simmons twice hit homers from each side of the plate in games for the Cardinals.

-On April 17, 1975, after the Mets scored six runs in the first against Lynn McGlothen at Busch Stadium, Simmons, batting right-handed, hit a three-run homer off left-hander Jerry Koosman in the bottom of the inning.
+On April 17, 1975, after the Mets scored six runs in the first against Lynn McGlothen at Busch Stadium, Simmons, batting right-handed, hit a three-run homer off Jerry Koosman in the bottom of the inning.

-In the fifth, Simmons, batting left-handed against right-hander Rick Baldwin, launched a solo shot, becoming the first National League player to hit homers from each side of the plate in a game since Pete Rose of the Reds in 1967.
+In the fifth, Simmons, batting left-handed against Rick Baldwin, launched a solo shot, becoming the first National League player to hit homers from each side of the plate in a game since Pete Rose of the Reds in 1967.
 Despite Simmons’ efforts, the Mets won, 14-7.
 Boxscore

 Like Simmons, Smith twice hit homers from each side of the plate as a Cardinal.
 Unlike Simmons, his second effort yielded three home runs.